LukasMarx/ai-food-blog/src/content/posts/Beef and Mushroom Pie.md

 recipeYield: "4"
 calories: 520
 recipeCuisine: "British"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Preheat the oven to 400°F (200°C).",
     "In a large skillet, heat the butter over medium-high heat.", "Add the beef and cook until browned on all sides, about 5 minutes.
-Remove the beef from the skillet and set aside.", "Add the onion and garlic to the skillet and cook until softened, about 3 minutes.", "Add the mushrooms and cook until they release their liquid and start to brown, about 5 minutes.", "Add the flour, salt, pepper, thyme, and rosemary to the skillet and stir to combine.", "Slowly pour in the beef broth, stirring constantly, and bring to a simmer.", "Add the beef back to the skillet and stir to combine with the mushrooms and sauce.", "Roll out the puff pastry on a lightly floured surface and cut into 4 equal squares.", "Divide the beef and mushroom mixture among the squares, leaving a 1/2 inch (1cm) border around the edges.", "Brush the edges of the pastry with the beaten egg and fold over to seal the edges.", "Brush the tops of the pastry with the remaining egg and cut a small slit in the center of each pie to allow steam to escape.", "Bake for 25-30 minutes or until the pastry is golden brown and puffed.", "Let cool for a few minutes before serving."
+Remove the beef from the skillet and set aside.", "Add the onion and garlic to the skillet and cook until softened, about 3 minutes.", "Add the mushrooms and cook until they release their liquid and start to brown, about 5 minutes.", "Add the flour, salt, pepper, thyme, and rosemary to the skillet and stir to combine.", "Slowly pour in the beef broth, stirring constantly, and bring to a simmer.", "Add the beef back to the skillet and stir to combine with the mushrooms and sauce.", "Roll out the puff pastry on a lightly floured surface and cut into 4 equal squares.", "Divide the beef and mushroom mixture among the squares, leaving a 1/2 inch (1cm) border around the edges.", "Brush the edges of the pastry with the beaten egg and fold over to seal the edges.", "Brush the tops of the pastry with the remaining egg and cut a small slit in the center of each pie to allow steam to escape.", "Bake for 25-30 minutes or until the pastry is golden brown and puffed.", "Let cool for a few minutes before serving.",
   ]
 ---